Skip to main content

 1 mentions Positive Neutral Negative

-The character development in the game is criticized for being shallow and disjointed, with many reviewers noting that it heavily relies on outdated mechanics from other titles, resulting in a lack of depth and engagement in the characters' growth.
+The character development in the game is criticized for being shallow and disjointed, with many reviewers noting that it fails to create meaningful connections or growth for the characters.
+Additionally, the reliance on outdated mechanics from other games detracts from the overall depth and engagement of the character arcs.

 • “The story feels disjointed, and the character development is shallow, relying too much on stale mechanics from other games.”